New algebras of functions on topological groups arising from G-spaces: Strong Uniform Continuity

 \begin{remark} Recall that if $\mathcal{L}=\mathcal{R}$ then $G$ is said to be SIN group.
-If $G$ is a SIN group then $Y \in$ SUC for every compact $G$-space $Y$.
-It follows that for a SIN group $G$ we have $SUC(X)=RUC(X)$ for every, not necessarily compact, $G$-space $X$ and also $SUC(G)=UC(G)=RUC(G)$.
-For example this holds for abelian and discrete groups. \end{remark}
+If $G$ is a SIN group then $X \in$ SUC for every compact $G$-space $X$.
+It follows that for a SIN group $G$ we have $\SUC(X)=\RUC(X)$ for every, not necessarily compact, $G$-space $X$ and also $\SUC(G)=\UC(G)=\RUC(G)$.
+For example this holds for abelian, discrete, and compact groups. \end{remark}

 A special case of a SUC uniform $G$-space is obtained when the uniform structure $\mu$ is defined by a $G$-invariant metric.
 If $\mu$ is a metrizable uniformity then $(X,\mu)$ is uniformly equicontinuous iff $\mu$ can be generated by a $G$-invariant metric on $X$.
-A slightly sharper property is the local version: $SUC_X \supset LE_X$ (see Lemma \ref{l:LE}).
+A slightly sharper property is the local version: $\SUC_X \supset Eq_X$ (see Lemma \ref{l:LE}).

-We say that a compactification of $G$ is {\em Roelcke\/} if the corresponding algebra $\Acal$ is a $G$-subalgebra of $UC(G)$, or equivalently, if there exists a natural $G$-morphism $G^{UC} \to G^{\Acal}$.
+We say that a compactification of $G$ is {\em Roelcke\/} if the corresponding algebra $\Acal$ is a $G$-subalgebra of $\UC(G)$, or equivalently, if there exists a natural $G$-morphism $G^{\UC} \to G^{\Acal}$.